BILL-CHEPTOYEK/bill-./README.md

 Cheptoyek Bill's Personal Website 🌐

 Welcome to my personal portfolio website repository, built with React!
 This site showcases my work as a software engineering student and full-stack developer, including a dedicated section for my resume, projects, and a dynamic contact section.
-Explore my skills, projects, and journey in tech.
+Explore my skills, projects, and journey in tech..
 Features

     Responsive Design: The website is fully responsive, optimized for viewing across various devices.